-However, some components are not electrically isolated, namely all sensors connected to the common internal power supply $\pm U$.
-For these sensors electrical isolation has to be disabled; in some cases this will even require a switch S (see above) or wire jumper; some inputs would otherwise be left without reference potential. (see 11.4.8 Configuration with element flag 5 'ISO OFF' is usually set automatically the first time the device is connected.)
+However, the following are not electrically isolated: all sensors which are connected to the common internal power supply ±U or combined sensors within one connector.
+The sensors must themselves be isolated or the device must be operated with an electrically isolated power supply (mains adapter or connecting cable ZA2690-UK with DC/DC converter).
+For these sensors the electrical isolation must be disabled by means of switch S (see above) or by wire; some inputs would otherwise be left without reference potential. (see 10.5.8) Configuration is by means of element flag 5 'ISO OFF'; this is usually set automatically the first time the device is connected.
 With certain connectors (especially divider connectors without power supply) element flag 5 should be checked and if necessary corrected.